Advantages of the Waterfall Methodology

 • Working software is the primary measure of progress.

-• Agile processes promote sustainable development.
-The sponsors, developers, and users should be able to maintain a constant pace indefinitely.
+• Agile processes promote sustainable development – the sponsors, developers and users should be able to maintain a constant pace indefinitely.

 • Continuous attention to technical excellence and good design enhances agility.

-• Simplicity–the art of maximizing the amount of work not done–is essential.
+• Simplicity – the art of maximising the amount of work not done – is essential.

-• The best architectures, requirements, and designs emerge from self-organizing teams.
+• The best architectures, requirements and designs emerge from self-organising teams.

-• At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.
+• At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behaviour accordingly.

 Source: Agile manifesto

-For example, there is more emphasis, than in waterfall, on self-organising teams and a level of trust is needed to get the job done.
+For example, there is more emphasis on self-organising teams than in waterfall, and a level of trust is needed to get the job done.

 Ideally, the team is located in the same place as this makes collaboration and self-organising easier.